 Whether operators are bending angle iron, tool choice is critical.
 The tools need to fit the profile yet not be so tight as to negatively affect workpiece shrinkage and growth.
 A tool that’s too tight can cause localized distortion and, at worst, actually gouge the material surface.

-What you need to know before bending an angle iron？
+What do you need to know before bending an angle iron？

-The basics of bending are the same for all material in that certain information is required to produce an accurate part:
+The basics of bending are the same for all materials in that certain information is required to produce an accurate part:

 - Degree of bend

 It isn’t necessary to know all six parameters.
 However, at least three must be known to produce a bent section.

 Five Factors That Influence the Bending Angle Iron Process

 Several tips can help to ease bending square or rectangular material and reduce the amount of distortion in bent sections.

 - Method of Bending.
 This is a key factor in controlling distortion.
 A correctly chosen procedure can help to produce consistent tolerances and accurate parts.
 Design distortion and material size are important factors for determining the bending method.

 - In many cases, there is no better factor than experience.
 Many trained bending artisans know what is required to produce an acceptable product.